Wawwouth/react-tailwind-vite/src/Twitch/README.md

-Reproduction of twitch.tv directory page
+Replication of twitch.tv directory page (for practice purposes)